Montana-Media-Arts/460_GameEngines-Fall2022/modules/week-1/_posts/2017-01-01-welcome-to-mart460.md

 </div>

 <div id="Overview" class="tabcontent" style="display:block">
-<p>In this session we are going to start on our online journey talking about Unity.
-It's a powerful Game Engine that allows us to create any game we want.
-However, we are going to stick to the basics and use built-in tools so we can focus on design and avoid some of the complexity.</p>
+<p>In this session we are going to start on our online journey talking about Unity and Stenycl.
+Unity is a Game Engine that allows us to create any game we want.
+However, we are going to stick to the basics first, explore Stencyl and use built-in tools so we can focus on design and avoid some of the complexity as of now.</p>
 </div>

 <div id="Objectives" class="tabcontent">